MingzheHu-Duke/AKI-Stages-Prediction-and-Detection/README.md

 **If there are any missing support package:**
 Please install them manually, in case I missed any in the requirements.txt

-This is the package of k means clustering models generated with sklearn package on sklean digits dataset.
-A description of this public dataset is here: https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html

 **Run Time**: 1.26
 **Minumum Memory Requirements:**: 635 MB